ERNICommunity/angular-starter-project/README.md

 https://palantir.github.io/tslint/

 Angular 10 uses TSLint by default.
-Linting is done automatically with each `mvn install` and `mvn build`.
+Linting is done automatically with each commit (as long as the Git-Tool you use supports pre-commit hooks).
 It can be invoked manually by calling `ng lint`.

 The AirBnB Styleguide for TSLint (https://github.com/progre/tslint-config-airbnb) provides quite an extensive (and strict) set of rules.
 As an example for using a stylguide, it has been included into the ERNI Angular Starter Project.